streetcomplete/StreetComplete/res/documentation/creating new release.md

 - (every time:) [Login to POEditor](https://poeditor.com/projects/view?id=97843), press F12 to bring up the developer tools, reload the page and copy from the request cookies sent in displaying the page the `PHPSESSID` and the `login` cookie.
 Paste it into your `<user home>/.gradle/gradle.properties` as `POEditorCookie=<your login cookie>` and `POEditorPHPSESSID=<your PHPSESSID>` ![Firefox screenshot](get_poeditor_cookie.png)

 For `updateContributorStatistics`:
-- (one-time:) [Create a GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and put it in your `<user home>/.gradle/gradle.properties` as `GithubApiToken=<the api token>`
+- (one-time:) [Create a GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (no permissions required) and put it in your `<user home>/.gradle/gradle.properties` as `GithubApiToken=<the api token>`

 After executing `updateStreetCompleteData`, let Android Studio check this by running _Analyze -> Run inspection by name_ , type "Invalid format string".
 Translators often make the mistake to not correctly write the placeholders (`%s`, `%1$s`, `%2%d` etc.) in their translations.
 This can lead to a crash when the string is displayed.
 Correct any mistakes found by the inspection directly in POEditor if possible (otherwise delete the offending string) and re-import the translations again (gradle task `app:updateTranslations`) until the inspections come out clean.